IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/features.md

 In these scenarios most WordPress Import / Export plugins will not work.

-**ImpEx only needs access to the WordPress REST API an works like a charm in almost any managed WordPress hosting environment.**
+**ImpEx only needs access to the WordPress REST API.
+Works like a charm in almost any managed WordPress hosting environment.**

 ## Commandline interface (CLI)